SingingTree/CodeKata/Kata02/Notes.md

 ## Ruby

 I learned ruby years and years ago.
 I want to get back into it a bit, so I figured I'd try here.

+### Issues

+* Having to relearn bits and bobs from ruby
+* Not super sure about the style, but think I've come up with something approximating an appropriate directory layout

+### Thoughts

+* Not sure how I feel about all the tooling, but I think RSpec is really rad.
+After having done some BDD stuff in other languages, I find RSpec much quicker to just get stuff done

+## Scala

+Scala!
+I'd done some Scala in the past, it has a lot of rad things, and a few things I don't like.
+But all in all I think Scala is pretty cool and I can just choose not to use the gross bits for the most part.
+Even then it feels like I have everything and a few kitchen sinks at times.
+Anywho, I wanted to brush up.
+I also wanted to try and play around with sbt again.

+### Issues

+* Sbt feels way more clunky than I want.
+Really long times to download deps to build simple programs (admittedly it's a one off).
+[Incompatibility between Scala versions](http://stackoverflow.com/questions/24103043/why-does-sbt-give-cant-expand-macros-compiled-by-previous-versions-of-scala-f).
+The documentation for the latest version of sbt (0.13 as of writing) details using an incompatible version of scala: ```scalaVersion := "2.11.4"```

+### Thoughts